nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 ### Practice

-To get some experience into how an application could be organized into an object, download <a href="https://hychalknotes.s3.amazonaws.com/foodAhoy.html" download>foodAhoy.html</a> Together we'll refactor this code to show how the namespacing pattern can be applied to an app that already exists.
+To get some experience into how an application could be organized into an object, download [foodAhoy.html](https://hychalknotes.s3.amazonaws.com/foodAhoy.html).Together we'll refactor this code to show how the namespacing pattern can be applied to an app that already exists.